Luscious Oil-free Vegan Butter

 For this oil-free vegan butter, simmering the cashews until they are soft as opposed to soaking overnight gives a smoother more buttery taste and texture.
 The cashews take about the same amount of time to simmer as it does to preheat the oven and roast the garlic, so they can be done simultaneously and the cashews and garlic will be ready around the same time.
 When the cashews are ready they will appear very smooth on the outside and will have the same lightened colour throughout if you cut one in half horizontally.

 Roasted Garlic for Luscious Oil-free Vegan Butter

 Roasted garlic is the secret to this oil-free vegan butter.
 It makes it savory and full flavored without overpowering the luscious, creamy taste.
-Garlic when roasted becomes mellow and looses its pungency.
+Garlic when roasted becomes mellow and loses its pungency.
 The roasted garlic develops a lush, rich savory taste which balances and enhances the sweet creamy taste of the blended cashews.
-It also adds a sheen to the appearance, making the vegan butter even more appetizing.
+It also adds sheen to the appearance, making the vegan butter even more appetizing.

 Storing Luscious Oil-free Vegan Butter

 The butter is best stored in a glass container in the coldest part of the refrigerator and will be good for up to five days.
 It thickens up once it gets cold.
 If needed add a few drops of warm water at a time and stir to the consistency desired.

 The lemon juice will lift and brighten the flavor, but I note as optional because it depends on how you use the butter.
 More often than not, I add some lemon juice.